TOP 4 WAYS TO SPOT A QUALITY KNIFE

 Plastic handled knives, for example, tend to struggle for balance versus wooden or metal handles because of their lightness.
 Similarly, whilst ceramic knives can look great and start off being very sharp, they’re also much more prone to chipping than metal blades.

-If you do opt for a metal bladed knife - obviously - the most important thing is the quality of the steel.
+If you do opt for a metal bladed knife, the most important consideration is the quality of the steel.
 You want a steel which combines flexibility, durability and resistance to corrosion.
 Which is why at Katto we use AUS-10 Japanese steel with a Rockwell rating of 58-60 HRC.
 We think this offers the perfect blend of hardness and durability.

 3. BLADE DESIGN